 The success of potty training depends on the physical and emotional preparedness of your child, not according to any specific age.
 A child’s urinary system will be fully developed when the child reached 2 years old when your child will be able to feel the sensation to urinate and able to control his bladder with enough practice.
-Though some children may show their readiness to not use diapers at the age of 2, there are some who may need a little more time.
+Though some children may show their readiness to not use diapers at the age of 2, here are some who may need easy parent’s guide with a little more time.
 Be patient, parents..no rush!

 Is your child ready?
 Ask yourself these questions:

 - Does your child show any interest to use the toilet or use the cute potty training seat that you bought for them?

 - Does your child show any interest to learn to wear a panty / brief?